simonkeng/rdkit-jupyter-docker/README.md

 http://127.0.0.1:8888/?token=6ae1624a03f82e5592feaa5123b4086a5dc4f54ed6f6fe8b
 ```

-..but with your token instead of mine. **Note** This is a Jupyter bug right now, so its very likely that this step won't be necessary by the time you run the container.
+..but with your token instead of mine. **Note** this is a Jupyter bug right now, so its very likely that this step won't be necessary by the time you run the container.

 ### Once you're in: